yesodweb/yesodweb.com-content/blog/2012/11/stable-vetted-hackage.md

 I received a lot of very positive feedback, and so I'd like to get things rolling.
 To that end, I've [created a Github repo](https://github.com/snoyberg/stackage) for this project.
-(Note: I've called is "Stackage" == Stable Hackage for now, but I don't really like that name at all.
+(Note: I've called it "Stackage" == Stable Hackage for now, but I don't really like that name at all.
 If someone can come up with a better name, please let me know.)

 The most important file is [Stackage.Config](https://github.com/snoyberg/stackage/blob/master/Stackage/Config.hs), and in particular the `stablePackages` value.
-This is where we would specify which packages should be included in the package.
+This is where we would specify which packages should be included in the package set.
 My theory is that collaboration on this project would work as pull requests: if someone wants to add a package to the repo, they submit a pull request that adds the new package, along with a comment saying who will be maintaining that package.